Last Updated on January 20, 2023 by Paul Guzman

 Gardening in Cold Weather

 There isn’t much going on during mid-winter in the southwest.
-However, it is a good idea to go out during mid-winter to check on frozen watering systems and observing your plants.
+However, it is a good idea to go out during mid-winter to check on frozen watering systems and observe your plants.
 Most established trees and shrubs only need water about twice per month in winter.

 Most plants, trees, and shrubs will stop growing but the root systems will actually thrive during this time period.
 It is really a case of keeping the garden clean and tidy and protecting any plants which need to be protected.